wp-plugins/collapsing-category-list/readme.txt

 == Upgrade Notice ==

-= 0.0.9 =
+= 0.1.0 =
-* Updated to WordPress 3.9
+* Updated to WordPress 4.0
-* Fixed a problem with images in Twenty Fourteen theme adn Twenty Thirteen theme
+* Fixed a problem with categories' children